Altinity/clickhouse-mysql-data-reader/README.md

 # Introduction

-Utility to read mysql data
+Utility to import data into ClickHouse from MySQL (mainly) and/or CSV files

 # Requirements

+Data reader requires **Python 3.x** with additional modules to be installed.

-This package is used for interacting with MySQL:
+`mysql-replication` package is used for communication with MySQL:
 [https://github.com/noplay/python-mysql-replication](https://github.com/noplay/python-mysql-replication)
 ```bash
 pip install mysql-replication
 ```

-This package is used for interacting with ClickHouse:
+`clickhouse-driver` package is used for communication with ClickHouse:
 [https://github.com/mymarilyn/clickhouse-driver](https://github.com/mymarilyn/clickhouse-driver)
 ```bash
 pip install clickhouse-driver
 ```

-You need (at least one of) the `SUPER`, `REPLICATION CLIENT` privilege(s) for this operation
+Also the following (at least one of) MySQL privileges are required for this operation: `SUPER`, `REPLICATION CLIENT`

 ```sql
 CREATE USER 'reader'@'localhost' IDENTIFIED BY 'qwerty';